Best Online Tai Chi Classes: How to find Inner Peace from the Comfort of Your Home

 4. David Dorian Ross: An energetic and charismatic teacher operating out of the USA.
 David offers live and pre-recorded material as well as workshops and teacher training based on his Flow approach to Tai Chi .
 He’s open minded and open hearted and if you are looking for someone with plenty of content based in USA, then he is a good choice.

-5. Paul Read (teapotmonk): Self-paced courses, training books, podcasts, health-workouts and monthly fresh content, the teapotmonk presents a light-hearted, less traditional approach to learning Tai Chi.
-He employs all the tools listed above in a unique selection of courses.
-He has pioneered learning in new ways, such as employing gifs for repeated playback and overhead views for learning form directions.
-Support is available via text, email, forums, and optionally live feedback.
+5. Paul Read (teapotmonk): Self-paced courses, hybrid teaching combining books and courses from its book store, (see video below).
+Plus podcasts, health-workouts and monthly fresh content.
+The teapotmonk presents a light-hearted, less traditional approach to learning Tai Chi and has pioneered online learning in new ways (watch the 8 Reasons video) Support is available via text, email, forums, and optionally live feedback.
 Based in United Kingdom.

 Paul Read